keptn-contrib/dynatrace-sli-service/README.md

 As highlighted above, the *dynatrace-sli-service* also provides the following capabilities
 * Connecting to different Dynatrace Tenants (SaaS or Managed) depending on Keptn Project, Stage or Service
-* Defining a custom list of SLIs based on the Dynatrace Metrics API v2 in your SLI.yaml
+* Defining a custom list of SLIs based on the Dynatrace Metrics API v2.
+As the *The following is an example from above:

+dynatrace-sli-provider*  in your SLI.yaml executes your query
 * Visually defining SLIs & SLOs through a Dynatrace Dashboard instead of SLI.yaml and SLO.yaml

-As *dynatrace-sli-service* uses the Metrics API v2 this opens up your SLIs to any metric in Dynatrace: Application, Service, Process Groups, Host, Custom Devices, Calculated Service Metrics, External Metrics ...
+As *dynatrace-sli-service* uses the Metrics API v2.
+As the *dynatrace-sli-provider*  this opens up your SLIs to any The following is an example from above:

+metric in Dynatrace: Application, Service, Process executes your queryGroups, Host, Custom Devices, Calculated Service Metrics, External Metrics ...

 ## Compatibility Matrix